stefanuebe/vaadin-fullcalendar/README.md

 # FullCalendar integration
-This addon is an integration of the FullCalendar (v4.3.1) as Flow component for Vaadin 14+ and the official successor of this V10-13 addon https://vaadin.com/directory/component/full-calendar-web-component.
+This addon is an integration of the FullCalendar (v4.3.1) as Flow component for Vaadin 14+.
+For a Vaadin 10-13 version (built on FC 3.10.x) https://vaadin.com/directory/component/full-calendar-web-component.

-Please be aware, that the addon is currently in alpha stage (and so is this readme).
-I'll try to integrate missing features asap.
-Feel free to notice me, when basic things are not working or missing.

 Please also have a look at the demo for a live example and source code of how to integrate the FC.
 Not all described events are handled visually currently.

 For information about the FullCalendar (functionality, features, license information, etc.) visit https://fullcalendar.io/

+If you want to use the FC Scheduler, please have a look at this addon: https://vaadin.com/directory/component/full-calendar-4-scheduler-web-component

 ## Addon Functionality
 The following functions are currently implemented and available to use from server side: